John Maitland, 2nd Earl of Lauderdale, 1616-82

 Maitland inherited the earldom of Lauderdale on the death of his father in January 1645.
 He returned regularly to England as one of the leading representatives of the Covenanters in the complex negotiations between the King, the Scots and the English Parliament.
 During 1647, Lauderdale became involved in secret discussions with English Presbyterians who sought Scottish military aid against the Independent faction in Parliament.
 Lauderdale communicated the plan for a Scottish invasion of England during private meetings with the captive King Charles I during June and July 1647, but in August he was prevented from meeting the King at Woburn by suspicious soldiers of the New Model Army and expelled from the town.

 Lauderdale accompanied the Earls of Loudoun and Lanark at meetings with the King held at Hampton Court and Carisbrooke Castle, during which the terms for the Engagement were finalised.
 Lauderdale's support for the Engagement caused a breach with the strict Covenanters of the Kirk Party.
-He began negotiating with English Royalists and, during the summer of 1648, went as an envoy to persuade the Prince of Wales to accept Presbyterianism and to take command of the Engager army.
+He began negotiating with English Royalists and, during the summer of 1648, went as an envoy to persuade the Charles Stuart, Prince of Wales, to accept Presbyterianism and to take command of the Engager army.
 Lauderdale joined the Prince aboard the Royalist fleet in the Downs on 10 August.
 His presence was unwelcome to the English seamen, who did not want to sail to Scotland, but Lauderdale established a lasting personal friendship with Prince Charles.
 However, when news arrived of the failure of the Engager invasion of England, Lauderdale was obliged to accompany the Prince and his retinue into exile in the Netherlands.

 Lauderdale remained at The Hague until 1650 where he tried to persuade Charles to come to terms with the Covenanters.
 Proclaimed King of Scots after the execution of his father in 1649, Charles II signed the Treaty of Breda in May 1650.
 Lauderdale went to Scotland with Charles and, by order of the Kirk, made a public repentance for his support of the Engagement.
 He accompanied Charles on the disastrous Worcester campaign in 1651.
 After the battle, Lauderdale was taken prisoner in Cheshire as he tried to escape back to Scotland.
 Thanks to his involvement in the conspiracies that had led to the Second Civil War in 1647, his estates were confiscated by the Commonwealth government and he was imprisoned without trial in the Tower of London.
 He remained a prisoner in England for nine years at the Tower, Windsor Castle and Portland, devoting his time to the study of history and theology.